wso2/docs-is/en/docs/learn/passwordless-authentication-using-emailotp.md

 ### Deploying travelocity sample application

-In this guide we will be using `travelocity.com` as a sample application.
+In this guide, we will be using `travelocity.com` as a sample application.
 To deploy the travelocity sample application, follow the steps in
 [Deploying the travelocity.com Sample App](../../learn/deploying-the-sample-app/#deploying-the-travelocity-webapp).